-Walter Charles is the Chief Procurement Officer (CPO) at Biogen, where his global procurement teams support the purchase of billions of dollars a year of products and services supporting research & development, manufacturing, marketing, legal, capital, information technology, plant operations, travel, and general and administrative services.
-Prior to joining Biogen, he held CPO roles at companies such as Kraft Foods, Kellogg’s, Johnson & Johnson Consumer Supply Chain, and Cordis (one of Johnson & Johnson’s former medical devices companies).
+Walter Charles is the Senior Vice President and Chief Procurement Officer (CPO) at Allergan, where his global procurement teams support the purchase of billions of dollars a year of products and services supporting research & development, manufacturing, marketing, legal, capital, information technology, plant operations, travel, and general and administrative services.
+Prior to joining Allergan, he held CPO roles at companies such as Biogen, Kraft Foods, Kellogg’s, Johnson & Johnson Consumer Supply Chain, and Cordis (one of Johnson & Johnson’s former medical devices companies).
 As such, he has the unique perspective of serving on supply-chain leadership teams and leading procurement transformations across multiple industries, including biotechnology, consumer packaged goods, pharmaceutical, and medical devices.

 Executive Director of Project Management

 Tangqing Li is Executive Director of Project Management, STA Pharmaceutical, a WuXi AppTec company, where he heads US-based project management.
 He has extensive knowledge and experience in both early- and late-phase drug development, including process validations, program management, and regulatory filings.
 He earned his PhD in organic chemistry at Rice University and his bachelor’s of science in chemistry at Peking University.

 Director, Commercialization Projects, Global Procurement